twarch/MixAssist/README.md

 Measures the average peak level of each track and adjusts fader volume to reach configurable target levels per category.
 Runs folder by folder with a real-time progress bar.

+> **Note:** Quick Balance is designed to make an unbalanced session immediately listenable — not to replace a proper mix balance.
+Incoming sessions are often all over the place level-wise, and this gets things to a reasonable starting point fast.

 ![Tab QB](screenshots/tab_qb.png)
 ![QB in progress](screenshots/tab_qb_in_progress.png)
 ![QB done](screenshots/tab_qb_done.png)